Definition and Types of Pronoun | Parts of Speech

 Indefinite pronouns refer to something that in not definite in a sentence, they do not refer to a particular thing or person.
 We use them when an object does not need to be specifically identified.
 There are two main types of indefinite pronoun: Singular indefinite pronoun and plural indefinite pronoun.

-Singular indefinite pronouns include: someone, somebody, something, no one, nobody, nothing, everyone, everybody, everything, anybody, another, anyone, each, anything, either, other, one, neither, and much
+These Indefinite pronouns refer to singular objects: someone, somebody, something, no one, nobody, nothing, everyone, everybody, everything, anyone, anybody, each, either, neither, one, much.

 Relative Pronouns